jamby1100/skqueuerJS/README.md

 ```
 ### Usage

 (1) Define your `mainQueue` and your `rules` variable.
 Your `mainQueue` is where you'd get your elements from.
-They must be objects with attributes.
+They must be objects with attributes and must have a unique ID.
 Your `rules` variable is how you define the ordering of your elements based on a certain criteria.
 You will define the criteria (and how it distinguishes elements) on Part (2).
 ```javascript
     var mainQueue = [
         {